PROGRAMME INFORMATION

 Possibilities for further study

-Students who complete the MSc in Industrial Wood Supply Management and are awarded a degree may continue onto doctoral studies.
+Students who successfully complete the Master’s (120 credits) Programme in Industrial Wood Supply Management and are awarded a degree have the opportunity to continue onto third-cycle (doctoral) studies.

 SLU’s campus in Umeå is an inspiring and picturesque learning environment.
 Surrounded by deep green forests, scenic parks and clear, blue lakes, it is easy to see why Umeå is the fastest growing city in Sweden.
 Umeå is considered a youthful and lively city, and is highly ranked amongst Swedish students.

-Ask us about: courses or programmes, which education that suits you and how to reach your future goals, your study environment and get support in your career choises.
+Ask us about: courses or programmes, which education that suits you and how to reach your future goals, your study environment and get support with your career choises.
+For quick inquiries about studying at SLU, you are welcome to contact us via email or phone.